sch/sch.github.io/js/intro.markdown

-I'm a programmer who loves to build user interfaces.
-I take inspiration from functional programming, Xerox Parc research, physics, and graphic design.
+I'm a programmer and designer specializing in communication software.
+That is, software designed to facilitate people working together to reduce ambiguity, remove ego, and express complex ideas — software that helps everyone get on the same page.

-I've worked with dynamic object-oriented languages (Python, Ruby, Javascript), dynamic functional languages (Clojure, Racket), low-level languages (C, Go, Forth), and statically typed functional languages (OCaml, Elm).
+I've worked with dynamic object-oriented languages (Python, Ruby, Javascript), dynamic functional languages (Clojure, Elixir, Racket), low-level languages (C, Go, Forth), and statically typed functional languages (OCaml, Elm).

-Though my focus is on UI development, my passion lies in decomposing hard problems into well-factored systems.
-This means designing around data rather than specific algorithms or architecture, eliminating mutability and side effects to make applications easier to reason about, and above all, working to find the simplest solution to a problem.
+My main outlet for this kind of work has been through UI development, but extends to back-end and system development.
+This means designing around data rather than specific algorithms or architecture, eliminating mutability and side effects to make applications easier to reason about, and above all, understanding people's needs and finding the most humane solution to a problem.